This post may contain affiliate links. Please read our disclosure policy.

 • Avocado or guacamole: Healthy fat is needed for our bodies to break down nutrients, and what better way than with a colorful avocado?!

-Get creative with the veggie toppings.
-Red onion provides a pop of color, radishes are super crunchy, jalapeños really pop in flavor + spice… What are you fav veggies to add to a healthy taco salad?
+• Colorful veggies: I love to use cherry tomatoes, red bell pepper, corn, black olives, green onions, and more.
+Get creative with the taco salad veggies toppings.
+Red onion provides a pop of color, radishes are super crunchy, jalapeรฑos really pop in flavor + spiceโ€ฆ Get creative with your healthy taco salad recipe veggies toppings.

-healthy taco salad
+Hands assembling a healthy taco salad with fresh ingredients.

 Serve food that delights your tastebuds and nourishes your body at the same time.
-Choose a veggie or two from each of these 5 color groups and enjoy a variety of flavors as well as health benefits in your healthy taco salad.
+Choose a veggie or two from each of these 5 color groups and enjoy a variety of flavors as well as health benefits in your taco salad.

 While this is just a glimpse into the incredible land of whole food, keep these tips in mind when choosing what colors join your plate for dinner.

-4.69 from 352 votes
+4.71 from 433 votes

-Healthy Taco Salad
+Healthy Taco Salad Recipe

-Prep: 25 minutes
+Prep: 45 minutes

-Total: 25 minutes
+Total: 45 minutes

 Author: Jen Hansard